-When I first started prepping it was hard to find information by women in the sea of information out there.
-There was a lot of talk of ammo, beans and rice.
+When I first started prepping, it was hard to find information by women in the sea of information out there.
+There was a lot of talk of ammo, beans, and rice.
 All good things, but let's be honest, I'm not donning tactical gear anytime soon and defending my homestead.
 Could I?
 Maybe.
 Do I want to?
 No. And in reality, that's not my skill set.

 This Prepared Life formed out of all of the above.
-I hope that you can find community, encouragement, and education in this space.
+I hope you can find community, encouragement, and education in this space.

-Sometimes I refer to myself as the keeper of the food, from seed to stomach.
-I grow it, preserve it, cook it, and serve it.
-Usually with a polka dotted apron on.
+Sometimes, I refer to myself as the keeper of the food, from seed to stomach.
+I grow it, preserve it, cook it, and serve it, usually with a polka-dotted apron on.
 I love this responsibility.

 I've decided that my husband Joe should be named the keeper of the ammo.
 I once asked him what he would have done had I never got on board with prepping.
-He said we'd be eating a lot of rice and beans with tabasco.
-So keeper of the food it is.
+He said we'd be eating a lot of rice and beans with Tabasco.
+So the keeper of the food it is.

-I'm an open book and my stories on IG are filled with the randomness of my day.
-Everything from gardening to my freeze dryer to my kids.
+I'm an open book, and my stories on IG are filled with the randomness of my day—everything from gardening to my freeze dryer to my kids.
 I share pictures, videos, and my thoughts regularly.

-I love aprons and coffee, I think lipstick goes well with muck boots, and if you were here in person I'd feed you a snack.
+I love aprons and coffee.
+I think lipstick goes well with muck boots, and if you were here in person, I'd feed you a snack.